The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2: Hyperbolic Singularities

-Recall from Section \ref{section:generalAlg} that the complex type $Y_{r,r}$ splits up into the real main types $\widetilde Y_r$ and $Y_{r,r}$.
-Similar to the case $D_4$ treated in \citet{realclassify1}, we separate the case $\widetilde Y_r$ from the remaining cases using Proposition 8 from \citet{realclassify1} and real root counting via Sturm chains.
-The $4$-jet of functions of real type $Y_{r,s}$ has four real roots (counted with multiplicity), while the $4$-jet of functions of real type $\widetilde Y_r$ does not have any real roots.
 By the following lemma, if the given polynomial $f\in\Q[x,y]$ is of real main type $Y_{r,s}$ with $r\neq s$, then the $4$-jet of $f$ always factors into linear factors over $\Q$.
-Hence we can follow the general algorithm without any modification.
+Hence we can follow the general algorithm without any additions.
 The same may happen if $f$ is of real main type $Y_{r,r}$.
 However, if $f$ is of real main type $Y_{r,r}$ and the $4$-jet of $f$ does not factor into linear factors over $\Q$, line \ref{line:linearCoordinateChange} of Algorithm \ref{alg:ClassPara} requires a real algebraic field extension.
-Similarly, if $f$ is of real main type $\widetilde Y_r$, line \ref{line:linearCoordinateChange} requires a complex field extension.
-See the discussion after the lemma on how to handle this problem.

 \begin{lemma} Let $f\in\Q[x,y]$ be of real main type $Y_{r,s}$.
 If the $4$-jet of $f$ does not factorize into linear factors over $\Q$, then $r=s$, that is, $f$ is of real main type $Y_{r,r}$. \end{lemma}